vikaschenny/robotframeworktools/ristopy/README.rst

 It is possible to draw several graphs with different options at once.
-This is done by separating different option groups with three or more hyphens (:opt:`---`).
+This is done by separating different option groups with three or more hyphens (*---*).
 Note that in this case, also paths to input files need to be separated from the options similarly::

    risto.py -CAP -t tag1 --- -CAP -t tag2 --- -CAP -t tag3 --- outputs/*.xml

-Instead of giving all options from the command line, it is possible to read them from a file specified with the :opt:`--argument` option.
+Instead of giving all options from the command line, it is possible to read them from a file specified with the *--argument* option.
 In an argument file, options and their possible arguments are listed one per line, and option groups are separated with lines of three or more hyphens.
 Empty lines and lines starting with a hash mark (#) are